mysense-ai/ds-deng-tasks/README.md

 ## Instructions to run:

  a.
-Build the docker File using the following commands ```docker build . -t pyflink:mysense``` , if using Mac with silicon chip try using the command: ```docker build . -t pyflink:mysense --platform linux/amd64 ```
+Build the docker file using the following commands ```docker build . -t pyflink:mysense``` , if using Mac with silicon chip try using the command: ```docker build . -t pyflink:mysense --platform linux/amd64 ```

  b.
 Update or copy the code as necessary in ./src/main.py to perform tasks above - NB some tips have been provided at the top